 Jamie modestly admits this is something she typically gives away for free.
-That’s because she genuinely enjoys advising her clients.
+She didn’t consider charging for it since she genuinely enjoys advising her clients.

-It’s a mindset shift.
-After that step, Jamie was ready to create packages which highlighted her expertise.
+This is a mindset shift.
+After this step, Jamie created packages which highlight her expertise.

-As we discussed the shift from hourly billing to value-based pricing, Jamie modified her consultation process.
-She learned how to ask better questions and define outcomes.
-Client advisement meetings are now included in all of her packages and offerings.
+As she shifted from hourly billing to value-based pricing, Jamie modified her consultation process.
+She started to ask better questions during her initial consults.
+Her confidence grew as she practiced communicating her value.

 Jamie said, “There’s no use sending my clients reports, if they don’t know what they mean.
 Why do the work if that simply ends up getting deleted or never opened?”

 Prevention is less costly than intervention.
-So why fix a problem that can easily be avoided?
+So why fix a problem which can easily be avoided?
 Forecasting allows clients to strategically plan for the future, taking calculated risk.

-Since she regularly meets with clients, they frequently consult with her about their plans before they act.
+Since Jamie regularly meets with clients, they frequently consult with her about their plans before they act.

 Business owners who are risk-adverse find her guidance affects their decision making.
 Reviewing the numbers beforehand has saved several of her clients from making costly mistakes.

 Nothing builds trust more than honesty and direct communication.
 The truth is the only way clients can make informed, educated decisions.

 Each business has its weak spots and bottlenecks.
 Those areas either need to be adjusted or ditched.
 During client strategy meetings, she uses a whiteboard to sketch out the step-by-step plan to resolve those areas.